-This is part of a multi-part series on “Governance in a Time Between Worlds”.
+This is part of a three-part series on “Governance in a Time Between Worlds”.
 Read part I, here.
+Part III, here.

 Today we ask ourselves for forgiveness.
 We had once thought that the path toward liberation was to be blazed in liberation from governance.
 And yet today, we stand here at this moment.
 The values which we have called ‘liberal’ no longer move our soul.
 We stand here with a succession of time behind us.
 We stand with an unimaginable amount ahead of us.
 Here, at this moment of our journey, we find ourselves in a “time between worlds” — a time characterized by this very confession.
 In this moment we find the presence of a fresh logical articulation — one which has brought the phenomena of our experience into accord once again.
 The forgiveness which we ask for is only possible on account of the demand for this vision.
 The vision pulls us forward.
 We repent and we forgive ourselves.

 It has been said that the world is constituted by the language which we take up in talking about it; and that this world is the total collection of objects talked about; and furthermore, that those objects themselves are nothing other than what we are able to say about them.
 Even in talking of the ‘mysterious’, we say something about the constitution of that which is mysterious — we know it, as part of its very constitution, as a mystery.
 This is an epistemological and ‘constitutive’ understanding of the world.
 Another argument suggests that language is a tool.
 Much like the hammer drives the nail, language disturbs the molecular composition of the air in order to affect another material object — a human ear, a human brain, a human body.
 However, we must also acknowledge that prior to such language-as-material-tool there exists a ground for the possibility of language.
 That is, we must acknowledge the primordial condition from which language is possible.
 Following the work of Martin Heidegger, we take talk of this primordial condition as ‘discourse’.